 Ms. Warsi’s actual record, however, is very disturbing.
 In her only attempt at electoral politics in 2005 she relied on the most base and hysterical anti-homosexual propaganda, saying the Labour government was “allowing schoolchildren to be propositioned for homosexual relationships.”
 Spared the need for further irritations like Elections after being made a Baroness, she was then allowed to attend Cabinet by a special dispensation after the 2010 Election, from where she has continued to preach the virtues of reactionaryism.

-She has famously said that “Islamophobia” has “passed the dinner-table test“.
-“Islamophobia” is a nasty propaganda word that has been put into circulation that is the supposed equal of racialism and is dispensed freely to shut down those who try to point out flaws in the Islamic religion or its adherents.
+She has famously said that “Islamophobia” has “passed the dinner-table test”.
+“Islamophobia” is a nasty propaganda word that has largely been co-opted by Islamists, used as an equivalent to racialism and dispensed freely to shut down those who try to discuss problems within the Islamic religion or among its adherents.
 Those who use it are either naïfs, unwittingly aiding a totalitarian campaign, or something altogether more sinister.
 To see it given a stamp of approval by a Cabinet Minister at a time when more debate, not less, is needed on this subject was disturbing.
 But the most important part of that speech was Warsi’s attack on the moderate/extremist distinction.
 This well-meaning effort to distinguish adherents of the faith who read the religion peacefully and those who do not was declared in itself a form of racialism, at the same time that Islam was resolutely freed from any connection with terrorism.
 If you wanted to protect religion at the expense of free inquiry this was just about perfect.

 Ms. Warsi’s views and actions in the realm of foreign affairs are probably the most disturbing thing about her, especially as they concern Pakistan.
 Of Pakistani background, she had become an unofficial cultural mediator between London and Islamabad, made more official after she was appointed Senior Minister of State for Foreign and Commonwealth Affairs in late 2012.
 She has gotten just a little too close for comfort with the extremists in Pakistan whose representatives in Britain operate almost without hindrance.
 The problem of Ahmadi persecution, for example, is exported wholesale—heresy-hunters and all—to Britain’s shores.
 But that never seems to be the issue of the day for Ms. Warsi: it’s drones or some other Western iniquity.
 She referred to herself as the “Minister for Pakistan,” and what she did was effectively lobbying.
 Asked, for instance, about the notorious radicalism of Pakistan’s population, Ms. Warsi dismissed the polling (“I can’t predict what happened during those polls”) and said: “I know the real Pakistan … I hear real views”.
 Special facts are the realm of the apologist—and not a very good one.
 To have had near the helm of British foreign policy a woman who is consciously trying to deceive people about the nature of Pakistan—its people and the intentions of the State—is of no help to anybody.
 She should have joined the “Friends of Pakistan” group in her party, not been given influence at the Foreign Office, then at least people would understand—as they do about the “Conservative Friends of Russia,” for instance—that she was an advocate, not an objective observer with this country’s interests at heart.
 It would also have cleared up the discrepancy of a senior FCO official opposed to Britain’s major foreign policy engagement, namely the war in Afghanistan, advocating NATO withdrawal, which will allow Pakistan to recolonise Afghanistan, a long-term strategic intention of the country’s military caste.

 In her period in office, Ms. Warsi has amassed a record for two-facedness that makes it difficult to pin down what her actual views are.
 Take the issue of multiculturalism.
 She has been critical of “State multiculturalism” and wants Britain to be “clear about what people are joining here”.
 She has been particularly insistent that immigrants learn English.
 But at the same time she’s “absolute believer in multiculturalism per se, where people have the right in their private lives to do what they want—as long as when it comes to the public sphere there is an acceptance of what the mainstream culture is”.
 It seems wilfully obfuscatory.
 She’s against dealing with the Islamic community through “self-appointed religious leaders—men, you know, in beards”.
 Good.
-I’ve noted how catastrophic this is, especially since this “leadership” is so disproportionately radical.
-But the rest of the time she sounds like somebody not seeking to abolish Muslim “leaders” so much as seeking to be one.
-She sternly objects to being “identified on the grounds of my race or religion,” but “[y]our race, your ethnicity, your origin, your background—they all bring additional value.”
+This has been a catastrophic policy, especially since this “leadership” is so disproportionately radical.
+But the rest of the time Warsi sounds like somebody not seeking to abolish Muslim “leaders” so much as seeking to be one.
+One hand she forcefully objects to being “identified on the grounds of my race or religion,” and on the other hand she says, “Your race, your ethnicity, your origin, your background—they all bring additional value.”